913887524gsd/fapi-multiple/manuals/man-en.md

 Here, `34` is your level, and `340` is the experience value under your current level's experience bar.

-### My gp/Points
+### GP/Points

 Open the points allocation interface.

 ![](./images/points.png)

-The number in the top-left corner represents your available gold potatoes.
+The number in the top-left corner represents your available gp.
 The five numbers in the middle represent your allocated points.

-Regarding point allocation input, you can use any of the following formats:
+You can input point allocations using the following formats:

 ```txt
 1 2 3 4 5